Many-Body Localization in the Age of Classical Computing: Possible extensions

-In the ergodic regime, the spectral properties of $U_F$ are modelled by Circular Orthogonal Ensemble of random matrices~\cite{Haakebook}.
+In the ergodic regime of isolated periodically driven interacting systems~\cite{Alessio14}, the spectral properties are modelled by Circular Orthogonal Ensemble of random matrices~\cite{Haakebook}.
 Hence, the ETH-MBL crossover in the Kicked Ising model can be investigated similarly to the autonomous\footnote{In this review an autonomous system is a many-body quantum system with time-independent Hamiltonian.} disordered spin chains, see Sec.~\ref{subsec:spectral}.
-Consequently, \cite{Sierant22floquet} analyze the crossover using the system size dependent disorder strengths $W^T(L)$ and $W^*(L)$.
+Consequently, \cite{Sierant22floquet} analyzed the crossover using the system size dependent disorder strengths $W^T(L)$ and $W^*(L)$.
 The boundary of the ergodic regime $W^T(L)$ scales linearly with system size, $W^T(L) \propto L$, for $L \leq 15$, as in the autonomous disordered XXZ spin chains.
 Notably, this trend is replaced by a sub-linear growth at $L \geq 15$, consistent with the possibility of a transition to the MBL phase at a sufficiently strong disorder.
-The crossing point $W^*(L)$ is drifting with $L$, however, the drift slows down with the increase of system size, and $W^*(L)$ is well fitted by a first order polynomial in $1/L$.
+The crossing point $W^*(L)$ is drifting with $L$, however, the drifts slows down with the increase of system size, and $W^*(L)$ is well fitted by a first order polynomial in $1/L$.
 Moreover, extrapolation of the \textit{linear} scaling of $W^T(L)$, found in small systems, crosses the extrapolation of $W^*(L)$ at $L\approx 28$.
 The latter length scale is significantly smaller than $L\approx 50$ found for the disordered XXZ spin chain.
-The finite size drifts observed for several variants of kicked spin chains~\cite{Sierant22floquet} are similar to those in the Kicked Ising model, and analogous to the finite size drifts found in the Anderson model on random regular graphs~\cite{Sierant23RRG, vanoni2023renormalization}.
+The finite size drifts observed for several variants of kicked spin chains~\cite{Sierant22floquet} are similar to those in the Kicked Ising model, and also similar to the finite size drifts found in the Anderson model on random regular graphs~\cite{Sierant23RRG, vanoni2023renormalization}.

 Overall, these results provide premises suggesting the possibility of a stable MBL phase in the Kicked Ising model.
 The presence of the MBL phase in Floquet systems is vital for the stability of Floquet time crystals \cite{Choi17, Bordia17p, Mi22} and Floquet insulators \cite{Rudner20} by providing a mechanism to completely eliminate the heating due to periodic driving of the system.
 Comparison of the Kicked Ising model with autonomous TFIM carried out by~\cite{Sierant22floquet} suggests that the lack of energy conservation is the main factor responsible for the weaker finite size drifts in the Floquet models.
 Better understanding of the microscopic mechanisms responsible for the disparities between autonomous spin chains and Floquet models is needed, especially in view of the results of ~\cite{Hahn23localization}, which do not find strong premises for the MBL phase in a family of Floquet circuits.
 One possible route of future studies is the stroboscopic time dynamics in Floquet systems~\cite{Lezama19}, which can be examined numerically in a fashion simpler than time evolution of autonomous many-body systems.